chains-project/bacardi/results/results_baseline_cot_buggy_line/deepseek-deepseek-chat/0abf7148300f40a1da0538ab060552bca4a2f1d8/patches/patch1/responses/ReportBuilder.java_response.txt

 		for(final TemplateColumn col : this.config.getColumns())
 		{
-			// Header is created
 			if(createHeader)
 			{
-				// If this column has a header the JRDesignStaticText get the
-				// propertys of the Column
 				if(col.hasHeaderColumn())
 				{
 					final HeaderColumn headerColumn = col.getHeaderColumn();
-					// Build label and set x / y
 					headerLabel = new JRDesignStaticText();
 					headerLabel.setX(x);
 					headerLabel.setWidth(col.getWidth());